Turbulence in Primordial Dark Matter Halos and Its Impact on the First Star Formation: Primordial gas in mini halos

-The phase diagrams of \textbf{Halo A}, \textbf{H}, and \textbf{N} are shown in Figure~\ref{fig:Phase Diagram}.
+The phase diagrams of \textbf{Halo A}, \textbf{H}, and \textbf{O} are shown in Figure~\ref{fig:Phase Diagram}.
 A prominent feature in all three models is the broad distribution of gas particles spanning from the low-density, high-temperature regime to the high-density, low-temperature regime.
 This trend reflects the primordial gas cooling processes included in our models.
 Initially, the simulations begin with diffuse and warm gas.
 As the halos evolve, gas accretes toward the central regions of the minihalos.
 With increasing density, molecular hydrogen (H$_2$) cooling becomes increasingly efficient, resulting in a gradual temperature decline at high densities.
 This cooling continues until the gas reaches the temperature floor set by H$_2$ and HD cooling, typically around $100$–$200$~K, depending on the local gas density \citep{Glover_2008}.
+However, the phase diagrams also include low-density gas outside the halo’s virial radius, where the temperature floor is set by the cosmic microwave background (CMB), approximately 50–60 K at $z \sim 18-20$.
+This dilute gas appears in the phase diagram at densities ($n \lesssim 10^{-3}$ \NumDen) and temperatures below 100 K.

+The distant sharp boundary in the phase diagram corresponds to gas at low temperatures ($\sim 10^2$–$10^3$ K) and low densities ($\sim 10^{-4}$–$10^{-1}$ \NumDen).
+A similar feature was reported by \cite{Katz1996ApJS..105...19K}.
+This sharp boundary arises from the gas equation of state: during adiabatic compression, the temperature scales as $T \propto \rho^{\gamma-1}$, where $\gamma$ is the adiabatic index ($P \propto \rho^\gamma$); for an ideal monatomic gas, $\gamma = 5/3$.